gto76/python-cheatsheet/README.md

       +-- LookupError             # Base class for errors when a collection can't find an item.
       |    +-- IndexError         # Raised when a sequence index is out of range.
       |    +-- KeyError           # Raised when a dictionary key or set element is missing.
       +-- MemoryError             # Out of memory.
-May be too late to start deleting objects.
+May be too late to start deleting variables.
       +-- NameError               # Raised when nonexistent name (variable/func/class) is used.
       |    +-- UnboundLocalError  # Raised when local name is used before it's being defined.
       +-- OSError                 # Errors such as FileExistsError/TimeoutError (see #Open).